Linaro/ansible-role-mr-provisioner/README.md

 Caveats
 -------

+Most of these behaviors can be fixed but in the meantime, FYI!

 - The preseed uploading is not yet implemented.
 The preseed named in mr_provisioner_preseed_name is expected to already exist in Mr. Provisioner.
 - Use unique image descriptions.
 The kernel and initrd files are only uploaded